reconhub/learn/content/post/practical-stegen.md

 recipe:

 1.  select a contingency table
-2.  convert raw numbers to proportions (using `prop.table`)
+2.  convert raw numbers to proportions (using `prop.table()`)
 3.  isolating the risks in exposed and non-exposed groups, and compute their ratio

 Repeating these tasks manually for all variables in `food` would be cumbersome.
-As an alternative, we can define the steps above as `function`, i.e. a generic recipe which we can then apply to any contingency table.
-This new function will be called `risk_ratio`, and is defined as
+As an alternative, we can define the steps above as a function, i.e. a generic recipe which we can then apply to any contingency table.
+This new function will be called `risk_ratio()`, and is defined as
 follows:

 ``` r